JanssenProject/jans/docs/admin/install/vm-install/ubuntu.md

 ## Install the Package

-- Download the latest release package from the Github Janssen Project [Releases](https://github.com/JanssenProject/jans/releases)
+- Download the release package from the Github Janssen Project [Releases](https://github.com/JanssenProject/jans/releases)

 ```